Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

   "prompt_file": "system_prompt.txt",
   "llm_model": "gemma3:1b",
   "llm_url": "http://localhost:11434/api/chat",
+  "ollama_hardware": "cpu_and_gpu",
+  "ollama_options": {
+    "temperature": 0.5,
+    "num_ctx": 8192
+  },
   "voice": "am_michael",
   "memory_dir": "memory"
 }
 ```

 If `read_prompt_from_file` is `true`, the prompt file is read relative to the identity directory (unless an absolute path is provided).
 Omitting it falls back to the built-in default prompt.

+When present, `ollama_options` is merged into the payload that SocialRobot sends to Ollama so you can tune generation parameters per identity.
+The optional `ollama_hardware` key controls how Ollama stages the weights:

+- `cpu_only` – force the model to reside entirely in system RAM (`num_gpu` is set to zero).
+- `cpu_and_gpu` – allow Ollama to combine VRAM and RAM (the default when unspecified).
+- `gpu_only` – require the checkpoint to stay fully on the GPU (`gpu_only: true`).

+CtrlSpeak applies the same options and hardware preference when it pre-warms the checkpoint via `/generate`, ensuring the residency chosen during warm-up matches the settings SocialRobot will use at runtime.

 You can switch identities from the command line with: